zscaler/terraform-gcp-zpa-private-service-edge-modules/examples/pse/README.md

 # Zscaler "ac" deployment type

 This deployment type is intended for production/brownfield purposes.
 Full set of resources provisioned listed below, but by default this will effectively create all network infrastructure dependencies for a GCP environment.
-Creates 1 new "Management" VPC with 1 AC subnet and 1 bastion subnet; 1 Cloud Router + NAT Gateway; 1 Bastion Host assigned a dynamic public IP; generates local key pair .pem file for ssh access to all VMs.
+Creates 1 new "Management" VPC with 1 PSE subnet and 1 bastion subnet; 1 Cloud Router + NAT Gateway; 1 Bastion Host assigned a dynamic public IP; generates local key pair .pem file for ssh access to all VMs.
 All network infrastructure resource have conditional "byo" variables, that can be inputted if they already exist (like VPC, subnet, Cloud Router, and Cloud NAT)<br>

 Additionally: Creates 1 Service Edge compute instance template + option to deploy multiple Service Edges across multiple zonal managed instance groups for highly available/resilient workload Zero Trust App Access.